SCYou27/Projects_ASCON/project_U-Os/0001_reference/inter_gen_code/README.md

 3. pack up the data:
    `./pack.sh`

+4. all-in-one script:
+   `./script_all.sh`

-4. clean the generated data to restart:
+5. clean the generated data to restart:
    `./clean.sh`